Jump to Recipe Print Recipe

 Yeast bubbling in a measuring cup.

-Step 1: Combine the dry yeast, sugar, and warm water to a small bowl.
-Be sure your water is 110ยบ F and no hotter.
-If the water is too hot, it can kill the yeast.
-Let the mixture sit for 5-10 minutes until it is nice and frothy.
+Step 1: Combine the dry yeast, sugar, and warm water in a small bowl.
+The water should be 110º F and no hotter.
+(Too hot water can kill the yeast.)
+Let the yeast mixture sit for 5-10 minutes until it is active with nice, frothy bubbles.

 Why Water Quality Is Important:

 I always use purified water when baking with yeast.
-Chlorine and chemicals in our tap water can kill your yeast and inhibit the rise.
+The chlorine and chemicals in tap water can kill yeast and inhibit the rise.
 If you want the best rise, you must use purified water that doesn’t contain these chemicals.

 Photos of steps 2 and 3 making challah dough.

-Step 2: Add the gluten-free flour, salt, eggs, and melted butter to a standing mixer.
+Step 2: Add the gluten-free flour, salt, eggs, and melted butter to a stand mixer.
 When the yeast is ready, pour that in as well.
-Use the paddle attachment and mix slowly until the flour is mixed in.
-Turn the mixer speed up to medium and mix for 30 more seconds.
+Use the paddle attachment and mix slowly until the flour is incorporated.
+Turn the mixer speed up to medium and mix for 45 seconds.

-Step 3: Remove the challah dough from the mixer bowl and place it onto a lightly flour-dusted silicone mat.
-I slide and place my mat on a cookie sheet for stability.
-(You can also use the counter if you prefer.
-Do not use wax paper, or the dough will stick to the dough.)
+Step 3: Remove the dough from the mixer bowl and place it onto a lightly flour-dusted silicone mat.
 This photo is what your dough consistency should look like.
+If you are using Cup4Cup, you will need to liberally dust the mat and dough with flour.

 A photo showing three dough ropes ready to braid.

-Step 4: It is important to shape your challah before you rise the dough.
-Break the challah dough into three equally sized pieces.
-You can braid your challah in a traditional way, as I did (just like braiding hair), or get fancy!
+Step 4: Break the challah dough into three equally sized pieces.
+You can braid your challah in the traditional three-strand braid, as I did (just like braiding hair), or get fancy!
 Tori Avery has a great braiding tutorial on how to braid challah in multiple ways, with three, four, and six strands.

 Email This Recipe To Me!